dqnguyen59/car-lease-demo/README.md

 # Car Lease Demo with Springboot

-This demo demonstrate use the Springboot microservices architecture with a car lease demo as an example.
+This demo demonstrate Springboot microservices architecture with a car lease demo as an example.

 <img src="docs/car-lease-demo-micro-services.draw.io.png">